Zondereinde mine is located on the northern end of the western limb of the South African Bushveld Complex.

 Mining at Zondereinde dates back to 1987.
 Zondereinde is the deepest platinum mine in the world.
 Underground workings are characterised by particularly high virgin rock temperatures (VRT) that demand considerable refrigeration capacity.
 At average mining depth of 1 750m below collar the VRT is 72 degrees C.

-At Zondereinde both the Merensky and UG2 reefs are exploited.
 The mining method employed is traditional drill and blast narrow tabular reef mining on a standard breast layout.
 The vertical interval (distance) between levels is 63 metres.
 The orebody dips at 20°.

 Ore is transported to the main shaft ore passes by battery powered locos pulling spans of eight hoppers.
 Broken ore is transported to a conventional shaft ore-pass system, with separate rock handling facilities for Merensky reef, UG2 reef and waste.
 Mining equipment such as rock drills, roof bolters and other equipment is hydropowered, used in conjunction with electric scraper winches.